compat-table/compat-table/README.md

 # OnSign TV ECMAScript compatibility tables

-Compatibility tables for ECMAScript on OnSign TV supported platforms
+Compatibility tables for ECMAScript on OnSign TV supported platforms.

+## Building

 In order to build this project you'll need Node 14+ installed on your machine.

-## Building

 First, fill `custom/internalEnv.json` and `custom/internalResults.json` with the supported platforms and with test results.
 Then run: